Media Release - Commission examines role of jurors with hearing and sight disabilities (4 April 2002)

 "Courts already have access plans to assist people with a range of disabilities involved in legal proceedings, whether as defendants, witnesses or other parties.
 The Commission will consider whether these plans adequately assist those who are deaf or blind and who want to serve as jurors."

-reference from the Attorney General to examine the matter following issues raised by the Deaf Society of New South Wales and the Attorney General's Department's Disability Advisory Council.As part of its review of the
+reference from the Attorney General to examine the matter following issues raised by the Deaf Society of New South Wales and the Attorney General's Department's Disability Advisory Council.

 relevant part of the Jury Act, the Commission will consider New South Wales' Anti-discrimination Act, the Commonwealth's Disability Discrimination Act and the need to maintain confidence in the administration of justice in New South Wales.